SamerSenbol/vasttrafik-apiApp/README.md

 # You can start the application by:

-- first installing dependency on both client and server side and then by running these commands:
+- first installing dependency on both client and server side by running these commands:

  **$ npm install**